cinout/ACME_BUY_SERVER/README.md

 - [ ] delete image from cloudinary if image is removed
 - [ ] database password
 - [ ] FK constraint: (1) user:wishlist - product:id; (2) product.userId - user.id; (3) check all other Schema.Types.ObjectId in schema definition
+- [ ] To remove try-catch blocks in route handler, you can use express-async-errors library, see https://fullstackopen.com/en/part4/testing_the_backend#eliminating-the-try-catch for details.
+If an exception occurs in an async route, the execution is automatically passed to the error-handling middleware.
+- [ ]